 may be needed to relieve the pressure and repair the toe joint, if the other treatments fail.
 Surgical procedures include:

 Removal of the bony lumpA more involved procedure to cut the bone and realign the joint

-These tips can help to protect your feet and possibly reduce the risk of bunion: Wear wide toed shoes and comfortable footwear that does not pinch the toes.Avoid activities that cause foot pain, like standing too long.Prevent a minor bunion from worsening with bunion pads and proper shoes.
+To help reduce your chance of getting a bunion, take these steps: Wear wide toed shoes and comfortable footwear that do not pinch the toes.Prevent a minor bunion from worsening with bunion pads and proper shoes.

-Ferrari J. Higgins JP.
-Prior TD.
-Interventions for treating hallux valgus (abductovalgus) and bunions.
+Ferrari J, Higgins JP, et al. Interventions for treating hallux valgus (abductovalgus) and bunions.